Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 The address entered in the *Address details* section in the *Address/contact* sub-tab is saved as standard customer/supplier address in the system.

 The *Delivery address* sub-tab cannot be edited here.
-A warning message is displayed.
+The warning message *Please save customer/supplier first* is displayed.

-To add further addresses, see [Further addresses](#further-addresses).
+To add further delivery addresses, see [Further addresses](#further-addresses).

 [comment]: <> (Bug/question added to Bug Notes document)